rodrigodsluz/database/README.md

 Happy is a project developed based on Children's Day.
 The goal is to connect people to orphanages making children's day more special.

 <h1 align="center">
+	To visualize the deployed website click on this link: https://happy-rodrigodsluz.netlify.app/
     <img alt="Example" title="Example" src=".github/happy.png" width="100%" />
 </h1>